Pedro Bravo de Acuña: Relations with Japan

 Bravo promised that he would write to the king immediately, and hoped that there matter would be properly settled there.
-Until the reply came from Spain, which would necessarily take three years because that country was so far, he begged Daifu to be patient, since nothing else could be done.
+Until the reply came from Spain, which would necessarily take three years because that country was so far, he begged the shōgun to be patient, since nothing else could be done.
 The ship carrying Chiquiro back to Japan, however, was wrecked on Hermosa Island, and the vessel, the messenger and the message were lost.

-Letters had also been received from Fray Geronimo, reporting that Ieyasu had agreed to permit Christian missionaries and churches in Japan.
-Franciscans, Dominicans and Augustinians all set out hastily for that country.
+Letters had also been received from Fray Gerónimo, reporting that Ieyasu had agreed to permit Christian missionaries and churches in Japan.
+Franciscans, Dominicans and Augustinians all set out hastily for the country.

+In 1600, a fleet from Satsuma raided a Chinese trading fleet, stole all its merchandise and attempted to sell it at the port in Manila.
+Spanish authorities crucified all 400 of the crew.

-Also in 1602 two merchant ships sailed from the Philippines to New Spain.
-They were beset by storms and unable to complete the voyage.
-The Santa Maria took refuge in the Ladrones Guam for forty days before sailing back to Manila.
-They were able to pick up most of the Spaniards left there by the Santa Margarita in 1600.
-The other ship, the Espiritu Santo, having lost its mainmast, put into port in Japan.
-There they were on the point of being held captive by the Japanese, who apparently intended to gain control of its cargo.
-Nevertheless, they did manage to sail out of the harbor with a jury-rigged mainmast.
-To do so, they had to leave a few hostage crewmen behind and cut a rattan cable across the harbor entrance.
-There was some gunfire on both sides, and a few people were killed.
+In 1602, two merchant ships sailed from the Philippines to New Spain.
+They were beset by storms and unable to complete the voyage, with the Santa María taking refuge in Guam for forty days before sailing back to Manila.
+They were able to rescue most Spaniards left there by the Santa Margarita in 1600.
+The other ship, the Espíritu Santo, having lost its mainmast, put into port in Japan.
+There they were on the point of being captured by the Japanese, who apparently intended to gain control of its cargo.
+Nevertheless, they managed to sail out of the harbour with a jury-rigged mainmast, leaving a few hostage crewmen and cutting a rattan cable across the harbour entrance.
+There was some gunfire on both sides, and a few killed.

-When Ieyasu was informed of the skirmish, he ordered the hostages released, and all the goods returned to the Spanish.
+When Ieyasu was informed of the skirmish, he ordered the hostages released, and all goods returned to the Spanish.

 The promised trading ship was later sent with a cargo of red wood, deerskins, raw silk and other commodities.
-Fray Geronimo made a quick visit to Manila to find out the fate of ambassador Chiquiro, and then returned with the information to Japan.
+Fray Gerónimo made a quick visit to Manila to find out the fate of ambassador Chiquiro, and then returned with the information to Japan.
 The missionaries that had been allowed into the country found their reception to be much cooler than anticipated, apparently because permission was a political measure intended to obtain Spanish help with shipbuilding.
-In 1600, a fleet from Satsuma raided a Chinese trading fleet, stole all its merchandise and attempted to sell it at the port in Manila.
-The Spanish authorities crucified all 400 of the crew.

-Thereafter relations between Japan and the Philippines were basically closed.
+Thereafter, relations between Japan and the Philippines were essentially closed.